Debt Ratios for Home Financing

 Just Guidelines

-Remember these are just guidelines.
+Don't forget these are only guidelines.
 We will be happy to go over pre-qualification to help you determine how large a mortgage loan you can afford.